emarche/ARMmbed-robot-controller/README.md

-# Lightspark, a custom mobile robots built on ARMmbed
+# Lightspark, a custom mobile robot built on ARMmbed

 This repository contains a backup of the bluetooth controller for Lightspark, a custom mobile robot built on ARMmbed.